lynkos/lynkos/README.md

 ## 👋🏽 Greetings
-I'm Kiran (she/her): A senior Computer Science, Mathematics, and Statistics student with a passion for creating and an interest in STEM research.
+I'm Kiran (she/her): A quick-learning senior Computer Science, Mathematics, and Statistics student with a passion for creating and an interest in STEM research.
 This semester, I'm doing front-end development for an intelligent building information modeling (BIM) assistant project.

 I enjoy traveling, photography, listening to music, reading, journaling, doodling, daydreaming, and watching anime during my down time.
 I also like reading research papers and watching scientific YouTube videos (e.g. Two Minute Papers).
 Fun fact: If I had to name a research paper that's currently piqued my interest, it'd have to be <a href="https://arxiv.org/pdf/cs/0304008.pdf" target="_blank">A Physics-Free Introduction to the Quantum Computation Model</a> by Stephen Fenner.